Things to do on the Isle of Wight with kids

 Bembridge Lifeboat Station

 Bembridge Lifeboat Station is on the easterly side of the island and was completed in 2011.
-Standing proudly looking out into the Solent, the station has two lifeboats, A Tamar Class all weather (ALB) and a D-class inshore lifeboat (ILB).
+Standing proudly, looking out into the Solent, the station has two lifeboats: a Tamar Class all-weather (ALB) and a D-class inshore lifeboat (ILB).
 Open daily, visitors are also allowed to watch training launches.
-There’s a shop for souvenirs and donations are welcomed to help support this worth cause.
-Details of training launches and opening times are on their website here; Bembridge Lifeboat Station.
+There’s a shop for souvenirs, and donations are welcome to help support this worthy cause.

 Sandown Pier

-Sandown is a quintessential seaside town with miles of golden sandy beach, ice cream kiosks and deckchairs to hire.
-The town is renowned for its pier, a popular attraction with indoor golf, ten pin bowling, dodgems, children’s play area and an arcade with amusements.
+Sandown is a quintessential seaside town with miles of golden sandy beach, ice cream kiosks, and deckchairs to hire.
+The town is renowned for its pier, a popular attraction with indoor golf, ten-pin bowling, dodgems, a children’s play area and an arcade with amusements.
 When it’s time to refuel, there are lots of options when it comes to eating and drinking.
-Oodles of fun can be had here and it’s a great place to visit when the weather isn’t great.
-Sandown Pier.
+Oodles of fun can be had here, and it’s a great place to visit when the weather isn’t great.

 Shanklin Chine

-A tourist attraction for over 200 years, Shanklin Chine is a steep sided ravine where guests can follow narrow paths and steps down to Shanklin Beach.
+A tourist attraction for over 200 years, Shanklin Chine is a steep-sided ravine where guests can follow narrow paths and steps down to Shanklin Beach.
 With two dramatic waterfalls, this stunning attraction starts in Shanklin Old Village and ends at Shanklin Esplanade.
-During the summer months the attraction is also open in the evening and illuminated by hundreds of lights, a truly wonderful spectacle.
-Take a look at their website for further information and tickets; Shanklin Chine.
+During the summer months, the attraction is also open in the evening and illuminated by hundreds of lights, a truly wonderful spectacle.

 Over the Solent